 R8-16.1 Flow of Audit Execution

 NPAC SMS shall send the query resulting from the audit request to the local Service Providers' networks that are accepting Subscription Version data downloads for the given NPA-NXX via the NPAC SMS-to-Local SMS interface, as described in the NPAC SMS Interoperable Interface Specification.
+If the audit request contained an activation date/time stamp range, the NPAC will ignore it and not send the activation date/time stamp range in the query request to LSMSs.

 RR8-6 Audit Processing for All Subscription Versions in a Number Pooling Environment